Nonalcoholic Fatty Liver Disease

 - Primary NAFLD: common term for typical NAFLD associated with central obesity and/or type 2 diabetes (T2DM) or insulin resistance (IR), without another specific etiology.

-- Secondary NAFLD: used to defined as NAFLD in the absence of insulin resistance and associated with other causes such as: medication use (glucocorticoids, tamoxifen, amiodarone, HAART, diltiazem), disorders of lipid metabolism (abetalipoproteinemia, lipodystrophy, Weber-Christian syndrome, Andersen’s disease), total parenteral nutrition and jejunoileal bypass surgery.
+- Secondary NAFLD: used to defined as NAFLD in the absence of insulin resistance and associated with other causes such as: polycystic ovary syndrome, hypothyroidism, hypogonadism, hypopituitarism, medication use (glucocorticoids, tamoxifen, amiodarone, HAART, diltiazem), disorders of lipid metabolism (abetalipoproteinemia, lipodystrophy, Weber-Christian syndrome, Andersen’s disease), total parenteral nutrition and jejunoileal bypass surgery.
 Many cases of "secondary" NAFLD likely represent an exacerbation of often unrecognized "primary" NAFLD.

-- Nonalcoholic steatohepatitis (NASH) is the more severe form of NAFLD characterized by inflammation, ballooned hepatocytes, and/or fibrosis on biopsy.
-NAFLD can progress to cirrhosis.
+- Nonalcoholic steatohepatitis (NASH): the more severe form of NAFLD characterized by inflammation, hepatocyte injury (ballooned hepatocytes), with or without fibrosis.
+It can progress to cirrhosis and possibly liver cancer.

 - NASH cirrhosis: the presence of cirrhosis with current or previous evidence of steatosis or NASH.

 - Cryptogenic cirrhosis: a term used to define the presence of cirrhosis with no obvious etiology, however, frequently there is a history of diabetes and obesity.